 Are you interested in science but frustrated by your limited experience in high school science classes?
 Do you want to experience what real scientists do in the laboratory?
-If yes, come and join us during this week- long science camp for “real scientists”.
-Throughout the week we will cover topics such as spectroscopy, including UV-Vis, IR, Nuclear Magnetic Resonance, and laser spectroscopy, chromatograph, mass spectrometry, and more.
-You will apply these techniques to an array of interesting real- world problems from biomedical application to environmental problem solving and get hand-on experience using state-of-the-art laboratory equipment.
+If yes, come and join us during this week-long science course for “real scientists”.
+Throughout the week you will apply a variety of techniques to an array of interesting real-world problems from biomedical application to environmental problem solving and get hand-on experience using state-of-the-art laboratory equipment.
 Completion of one year of high school physics or chemistry is recommended, but not required.

 Pre-Health Science: How the Heart Works

 In this course we will explore how the heart works to move blood through the body.
 We will discuss what makes the heart contract and how the blood vessels work to distribute the blood to the different parts of the body.
 Students will be shown how to measure blood pressure, the electrical activity of the heart (ECG), and other techniques to see how well the heart is working.
 This course is open to anyone interested in the science of health or wellness, but is particularly aimed at students considering college paths that would lead them to a health-related career (nurse/physical therapist/doctor/trainer/pharmacist).

 Pre-Health Science: Medical Anatomy